ferasallaou/Simple-Swift-Alert/README.md

 # Example

 ```
+// You can Choose between .cancel or .default or .destructive
-let myBtn = createBtn(title: "Ok?", alertStyle: .cancel, completionHandler: { self.test() }) // You can use between .cancel or .default or .destructive
+let myBtn = createBtn(title: "Ok?", alertStyle: .default, completionHandler: { self.test() })
 let myBtn2 = createBtn(title: "Cancel", alertStyle: .destructive, completionHandler: nil)
+// You can choose between .actionSheet or .alert as an alert style.
-showAlert("This is a test Title", "This is a test Message :) ", [myBtn, myBtn2])
+showAlert(title: "This is a test Title", message: "This is a test Message :) ", buttons: [myBtn, myBtn2], style: .actionSheet)
 ```

 * You can use Clousers to do certain things when the User tabs on any button, and that's by passing the completionHandler parameters which could be nil or a function